nice-devone/nice-cxone-mobile-sdk-ios/README.md

 ### LiveChat - Set Up the Thread Manager

-Live chat channel may also be offline, based on the chat state `.offline` which can be obtained via `onChatUpdated(_:mode:)` API method.
-It his case, there is no
+The live chat channel may also be offline when no agents are available.
+This is indicated by the `.offline` chat state received via the `onChatUpdated(_:mode:)` delegate method.

 In this moment, you should be already connected to the Web Socket with SDK method `ConnectionProvider.connect()`.
 As already mentioned, it is not necessary to load previously created thread or create a new one without actual checking it.
-For single thread continue with following steps:
+For live chat, continue with the following steps:

 1. Register `onChatUpdated(_:mode:)` and `onThreadUpdated(_:)` delegate methods in the manager.
 There are two scenarios:
     a) No thread available and pre-chat has to be completed before creating a new thread – the SDK finished recover process without receiving any thread from the backend.
 However, it was unable to create a new thread because channel configuration contains pre-chat to be completed.
 The host application is notified with `onChatUpdated(_:mode:)` delegate method so it can present a form of pre-chat survey custom fields and then provide it to the SDK via `ChatThreadListProvider.create(with:)` method.